Pelagicore/dbus-proxy/README.md

 The following cmake options are available:

 * `ENABLE_LOG_TO_FILE` - makes `dbus-proxy` log to "/tmp/dbus-proxy.log"
+* `ENABLE_LOG_TO_STDOUT` - makes `dbus-proxy` log to stdout/stderr

+Both options will default to OFF, and logging to stdout will take precedence over logging to file if both are enabled.

-Please note that the `ENABLE_LOG_TO_FILE` option should not be used in other contexts than troubleshooting and debugging.
-It's not suitable for production builds and the component tests are not expected to work when built with this option.
+Please note that the `ENABLE_LOG_TO_*` options should not be used in other contexts than troubleshooting and debugging.
+It's not suitable for production builds and the component tests are not expected to work when built with these options.

 ### Building in Vagrant
 For some purposes it is convenient to build in a virtual machine, e.g. in order to